Summarizing Stream Data for Memory-Constrained Online Continual Learning: Experiments

 \subsection{Datasets and Evaluation Metric}

 We evaluate our methods on three popular continual learning benchmarks. \textbf{Sequential CIFAR-100} splits the CIFAR-100 dataset into 10 tasks, each with 10 non-overlapping classes~\cite{krizhevsky2009learning}. \textbf{Sequential Mini-ImageNet} splits the Mini-ImageNet dataset into 10 tasks, and each task contains 10 classes~\cite{vinyals2016matching}. \textbf{Sequential Tiny-ImageNet} splits the Tiny-ImageNet dataset into 20 tasks, each of which consists of 10 independent classes~\cite{deng2009imagenet}.
-More details are listed in the supplementary material.

-For performance comparison, we mainly report the average end accuracy of all tasks when the whole training process is over.
-Each experiment is conducted 10 times, and the averaged accuracy with variance is presented.
+For performance comparison, we mainly report the average end accuracy with variance of all tasks when the whole training process is over and each experiment is conducted 10 times.